-Comparing MTU on other measures as shown in Figure 22, its size is at about the middle of the pack for this peer group and its discount seems to be under control.
+Comparing MTU on other measures as shown in Figure 22, it is a reasonable size - about middle of the pack for this peer group.
+Meanwhile, MTU's supportive shareholder base has helped keep its discount under control.
 Although it remains wider than in recent history, it is not as wide as the majority of its peers.
+This perhaps suggests that investors agree with Charles that the relative underperformance will prove temporary.

-MTU currently has the highest yield in the peer group at 6.2%.
+MTU's dividend, which we discuss overleaf, is another source of comfort for investors.
+It currently has the highest yield in the peer group at 6.2% and the dividend continues to grow.

-Lastly, MTU's ongoing charges ratio is towards the lower end of those in the peer group.
-It is comparable to - and in some cases smaller than - those of much bigger funds in the peer group.
+Lastly, we would highlight MTU's ongoing charges ratio, which is towards the lower end of those in the peer group, especially given its size.
+MTU's ongoing charges ratio is comparable to - and in some cases smaller than - those of much bigger funds in the peer group.